andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

     type: Integer
 ```

-Where `name` is the name of the parameter specified in the main entry point method for the candidate's setup code and the generated solution.
+Where `name` is the name of the parameter specified in the entry point method for the candidate's setup code and the generated solution.
 The `type` can be any one of the supported types specified above.

+For example, the above configuration would generate a C# parameter list like `SomeFunc(List<List<int>> list, int x)`.

 ### Test Cases

-Test Cases contains a list of `describe` and `it` blocks that will be translated into test cases specific to the languages test framework.
+Test Cases contains a list of `describe` and `it` blocks that will be translated into test cases specific to each language's test framework.

 #### Describe Block

-The `describe` block is used to contain a series of similar `it` blocks, which will help organize the code and the eventual output.
-It will have one list `its` which will list of all of the `it` blocks.
+The `describe` block contains a grouping of related `it` blocks. `describe` blocks help organize the code and the eventual output shown to the candidate. `describe` will contain one list, `its`, which contains `it` blocks corresponding to the `describe`.

+`describe` is a string label that describes the purpose of its constituent `it` blocks.

-A describe block in the YAML may look something like this:
+A describe block in the YAML might look something like this:

 ```
 test_cases: